Halverson-lab/Amplicon_Consensus_Taxonomy/README.md

 **Users with reads that are already demultiplexed and trimmed of adapters/barcodes** need to address the following:

 2. All reads should be placed in a single folder and the path to that folder should be added into the `config.txt` file under `DEMUX_OUT=`.
 Reads can be fastq or fastq.gz files and should be named in library_barcode format.
 Libraries should start at 1, see [earlier description](#2-modify-the-necessary-files).
-Barcodes can contain any information desired, but must end with a number in three-digit format (e.g., 001, 002, …) for ACT to run properly.
-For example, `1_experiment_A_barcode_003.fastq` and `2_BR010.fastq.gz` are both valid but `1_experiment2_barcode_2.fastq` is not.
+Barcodes can contain any information desired, but must be in the format [numbers]_[zero or more letters][numbers] with the end number in three-digit format (e.g., 001, 002, …) for ACT to run properly.
+Users with 100 or more barcodes should use a 4-digit format so there is always a preceding 0.
+For example, `1_0101.fastq.gz`, `2_BR010.fastq.gz`, and `1_experimentAbarcode_003.fastq` are all valid but `1_experiment2_barcode_102.fastq` is not.

 ### 3. Build conda environments
 Execution of the `environment_setup.sh` script builds all of the necessary conda environments for running ACT.
 Most of these environments will be saved in the `envs` directory.
 You will need to input "Y" several times to confirm the installation.
 Users may receive a pip warning regarding the `LACA` installation, but this warning can be disregarded.